 Time is given over explicitly for transition workers to spend time with children and for information to be shared concerning their SEND.
-Extra visits are arranged for the children as well as meetings for parents to meet the SENCo of the feeder schools.
+Extra visits are arranged for the children as well as meetings for parents to meet the SENDCo of the feeder schools.
 If it is felt appropriate, our secondary colleagues may be invited to attend annual review meetings.
+Where appropriate we liaise closely with Specialist Secondary provision to support children moving from mainstream into specialist education.